I want a lawyer and will not consider saying anything until one is here.

 This has no bearing onReal Life.
-Any law teacher can tell you that if you're arrested or the police think you committed a crime, you shouldn't talk to them except to ask for a lawyer.
+Any law teacher can tell you that if you're arrested or the police think you committed a crime, you shouldn't talk to them except to say that you won't be answering questions and to ask for a lawyer (note that this doesn't mean that they're obligated to get you a lawyer—just that they can't interrogate you without one).
 In TV Land, only one or two crimes ever happen at the same time, while in reality, there are a lot more.
 You may want to help the police catch a crook, but in doing so, you may accidentally implicate yourself in another crime, or the same crime.
 Ironically, this may be especially true of someone who has committed no crime the police could possibly be interested in, as people conscious of their innocence are often unaware of how easily innocent things said in an interview room can be fitted into a completely different framework.
 Most suspects never call their lawyers, regardless of whether they're guilty or innocent.
 Most suspects are also stupid.
 So, if you are arrested: Say nothing.
 Write nothing.
 Do nothing except ask for a lawyer and refuse to answer questions without one.
 Above all, sign nothing.
 Also, the police have no power to take you to the station without arresting you; if they ask you nicely to come to the station, you can politely refuse and leave at any time, unless they decide subsequently to arrest you (i.e. they must expressly state that you are under arrest, opening themselves to a false-arrest complaint if they have no legitimate justification for doing so).

 This is a subtrope of Artistic License - Law.
 See also Be as Unhelpful as Possible, Don't Answer That.

 open/close all folders